-(a) Any transaction on or after the effective date that evades or avoids, has the purpose of evading or avoiding, causes a violation of, or attempts to violate any of the prohibitions set forth in this part is prohibited.

-(b) Any conspiracy formed to violate the prohibitions set forth in this part is prohibited.
+- (a) Any transaction on or after the effective date that evades or avoids, has the purpose of evading or avoiding, causes a violation of, or attempts to violate any of the prohibitions set forth in this part is prohibited. - (b) Any conspiracy formed to violate the prohibitions set forth in this part is prohibited.§ 578.206 Exempt transactions. - (a) Personal communications.
+The prohibitions contained in this part do not apply to any postal, telegraphic, telephonic, or other personal communication that does not involve the transfer of anything of value. - (b) U.S. intelligence activities.
+The prohibitions contained in this part do not apply to activities subject to the reporting requirements under title V of the National Security Act of 1947 (50 U.S.C.
+3091 et seq.), or any authorized intelligence activities of the United States. - (c) Activities of the National Aeronautics and Space Administration.
+The prohibitions contained in this part do not apply to activities of the National Aeronautics and Space Administration (NASA), including the supply by any entity of the Russian Federation of any product or service, or the procurement of such product or service by any contractor or subcontractor of the United States or any other entity, relating to or in connection with any space launch conducted for NASA or any other non-Department of Defense customer.

-§ 558.206 Exempt transactions.

-The prohibitions contained in this part do not apply to any transactions that are exempt pursuant to section 203(b) of the International Emergency Economic Powers Act (50 U.S.C.
-1702(b)).